Emergency Nursing 2019: Interactive Learning and Today’s Health Crises

 In the opening session, ICN president Judith Shamian charged all nurses to take seats at policy tables and draw upon their expertise.
 Through her passion, I began to see a part I could play in policy making simply by keeping abreast of issues and sharpening my nursing voice.

 From the plenary speech by former Secretary of U.S. Health and Human Services, Mary Wakefield, I began to see the necessity of grounding policy work with reliable, relevant evidence.
-And in our interview with Shamian, policy and evidence met collaboration as […]
+And in our interview with Shamian, policy and evidence met […]

 2023-01-30T10:35:53-05:00June 30th, 2017|Conference reports, Nursing|7 Comments